DeDop/dedop-core/docs/manual.rst

 ====================

 **Workspace** in DeDop Shell refers to a space in the file system in which all the requires parts for processing are located.
-They include input files, configurations, output files, as well as the Jupyter notebooks.
+They include source files, configurations, output files, as well as the Jupyter notebooks.
 It is possible to have multiple workspaces and by default they are located under ``$USER_DIR/.dedop/workspaces``.
 For example::